mrthomware/MakerSpace/MakerSpace/2.0_Identify_Your_Audience/Guidance for Audience Research/Analyze Existing Data.md

-# Guidance for Audience Research in a Maker Space
+# Analyzing Existing Data for Audience Research in a Maker Space

-To identify your audience effectively for a Maker Space, consider the following guidance for audience research:

-## Define Your Objectives
-Clearly define the objectives of your audience research.
-Determine what information you need to gather and how it will inform your strategies.
-For example, you might want to understand your audience's interests, skill levels, and reasons for wanting to use a Maker Space.

-## Analyze Existing Data
-Utilize existing data sources, such as membership databases or website analytics, to gain initial insights into your audience's demographics, behaviors, and interests.
-This could involve analyzing the types of projects your members work on, the tools and equipment they use most, or the times of day they typically visit your Maker Space.
+When conducting audience research for a Maker Space, it's beneficial to analyze existing data to gain initial insights into your audience's demographics, behaviors, and interests.
+Here are some examples of how you might do this:

-## Conduct Surveys and Interviews
-Create surveys or conduct interviews with your existing members or potential members.
-Ask questions about their interests, preferred learning methods, and motivations for using a Maker Space.
-This can help you tailor your offerings to meet their needs and interests.

-## Observe Online Communities
-Join relevant online communities, forums, or social media groups where your target audience gathers.
-Observe their discussions, interests, and challenges to gain deeper insights.
-This could involve joining maker forums, DIY groups, or local community groups.

-## Utilize Market Research Tools
-Leverage market research tools and platforms that provide demographic data, consumer trends, or industry insights.
-These resources can help you understand the broader context and industry landscape.
-For example, you might use these tools to understand trends in the maker movement, popular maker projects, or demographic trends among makers.
+1. **Membership Databases:** Analyze your membership database to understand the demographics of your members.
+This could include age, gender, occupation, and other relevant information.

+2. **Project Types:** Look at the types of projects your members work on.
+This can give you insight into their interests and the types of tools and equipment they need.

+3. **Tool and Equipment Usage:** Analyze the usage of different tools and equipment in your Maker Space.
+This can help you understand which resources are most valuable to your members.

+4. **Visit Times:** Look at when your members typically visit your Maker Space.
+This can help you plan for peak times and ensure you have adequate resources available when your members need them.

+5. **Website Analytics:** If you have a website for your Maker Space, analyze your website analytics.
+This can provide insights into how people find your Maker Space, which pages they visit, and what information they're looking for.

+By analyzing this existing data, you can gain valuable insights into your audience's needs and preferences, helping you make informed decisions about how to best serve your community.